Skip to Content

 Commercial dumping practices

-Waste from your septic tank is to be hauled for treatment to the regional septic receiving facility located off Beaver Lake Road in Lake Country by a commercial hauler.
+Waste from your septic tank is to be hauled for treatment to the regional septic receiving facility located off Beaver Lake Road in Lake Country by a licensed commercial hauler only.

 • Water and environmental services